MRC-CLIMB/docs/docs/storage/upload-to-notebook.md

-# Transferring from your local machine to the CLIMB-BIG-DATA S3 buckets
+# Transferring from your local machine to and from your CLIMB-BIG-DATA notebook server

 Transfer between your notebook server and other systems can be done in a number of ways: